 Collectors are harmed when introductory commissions are not fully disclosed.
 On the buy side, they risk being seduced into buying things they shouldn’t, or paying too much for an art work.
 On the sell side, they risk receiving less for their property because a portion of sale proceeds is siphoned off to an undisclosed third-party.
 But sunshine is the best disinfectant.
 Collectors can protect themselves by asking questions, and including in their purchase and sale agreements the disclosure language mentioned above.

-A version of this article appeared in Artsy on January 12, 2018.
-Click here.
+A version of this article appeared in Artsy Magazine in January 2018.

-Doug Woodham is the Managing Partner of Art Fiduciary Advisors, a NY-based advisory practice focused on art-related legacy planning and advising collectors, artists, and institutions on the sale of art.
+Doug Woodham is the Managing Partner of Art Fiduciary Advisors, a NY-based firm focused on providing art-related financial advice to collectors and institutions.
 Earlier in his career, Doug was President of Christie’s for the Americas and a Partner with McKinsey & Company.
 He is also the author of the best-selling book Art Collecting Today: Market Insights for Everyone Passionate About Art (2017).